-Travel Network primarily generates revenues from Direct Billable Bookings processed on our GDS, adjusted for estimated cancellations of those bookings, as well as the sale of aggregated bookings data to carriers.
-Airline Solutions and Hospitality Solutions primarily generate revenue through upfront solution fees and recurring usage-based fees for the use of our software solutions hosted on secure platforms or deployed through our SaaS and through other professional service fees including Digital Experience ("DX").
+Travel Solutions generates revenues from distribution activities through Direct Billable Bookings processed on our GDS, adjusted for estimated cancellations of those bookings.
+Travel Solutions also generates revenues from IT solutions activities from its product offerings including reservation systems for full-cost and low-cost carriers, commercial and operations products, agency solutions and booking data.
+Additionally, Travel Solutions generates revenue through software licensing and maintenance fees.
+Recognition of license fees upon delivery has previously resulted and will continue to result in periodic fluctuations in revenue recognized.
+Hospitality Solutions generates revenue through upfront solution fees and recurring usage-based fees for the use of our software solutions hosted on secure platforms or deployed through our SaaS and through other professional service fees including Digital Experience ("DX").
 Certain professional service fees are discrete sales opportunities that may have a high degree of variability from period to period, and we cannot guarantee that we will have such fees in the future consistent with prior periods.
-Airline Solutions also generates revenue through software licensing and maintenance fees.
-Recognition of license fees upon delivery has previously resulted and will continue to result in periodic fluctuations in revenue recognized.